-- r.
-Notwithstanding anything herein to the contrary, the parties hereby confirm the following understanding and practices of the Producers with respect to the Cassette market provisions: - (1) Article XXVII does not require a percentage payment to be made with respect to motion pictures on which the only employees employed under this Agreement performed post-production (including editorial) work; and - (2) Article XXVII does not require percentage payments to be made with respect to motion pictures which are produced by a producer which is not signatory to this Agreement (and the Basic Crafts Agreements). - (3) The Cassette market provisions apply only to motion pictures "produced by Producer with employees employed under Article XI of this Agreement."
+- (r) Notwithstanding anything herein to the contrary, the parties hereby confirm the following understanding and practices of the Employer with respect to the Cassette market provisions: - (1) Article XXVIII does not require a percentage payment to be made with respect to motion pictures on which the only employees employed under this Agreement performed post-production (including editorial) work; and - (2) Article XXVIII does not require percentage payments to be made with respect to motion pictures which are produced by a producer which is not signatory to this Agreement (and the Basic Crafts Agreements). - (3) The Cassette market provisions apply only to motion pictures "produced by Employer with employees employed under Article XI of this Agreement."
 8 The parties have agreed that the quoted language is satisfied only if two (2) or more employees are employed on the production under either Article XI of this Agreement or the Basic Crafts Agreements.
-This requirement is not satisfied if there is only one employee covered under Article XI of this Agreement and one employee covered under the Basic Crafts Agreements. - (4) (i) The "Domestic Pictures" proration provision of the Cassette market clause provides that certain domestic pictures are eligible for proration of Cassette market payments if, among other requirements, the Los Angeles production crew consists of twenty-nine (29) or fewer individuals (no more than twenty-two (22) of whom may be hired from the jurisdiction of the IATSE West Coast Studio Locals).
-In determining whether either the "29 or fewer" or "22 or fewer" requirement has been met, employees who replace other employees are not counted.
-For example, suppose there are seven (7) persons on the crew who fall within the Los Angeles production crew definition, including the Director of Photography.
-Suppose further that the Director of Photography is replaced with another person hired from the jurisdiction of Local #600.
-The replacement Director of Photography would not be counted in figuring whether the "29 or fewer" or "22 or fewer" standards were met.
+This requirement is not satisfied if there is only one (1) employee covered under Article XI of this Agreement and one employee covered under the Basic Crafts Agreements.

-Employees employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall not be considered "employees employed under Article XI of this Agreement" for purposes of subparagraph (o)(3) of this Article XXVI.
+8 Employees employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall not be considered "employees employed under Article XI of this Agreement" for purposes of subparagraph (o)(3) of this Article XXVI.